 I always recommend that ALL boaters take a Safe Boating Class and also they take the class in the classroom and not on the internet or just an online test.
 In a classroom there is interaction with the instructor and other students.
 You have a chance to ask questions to clarify areas that you might have questions about.
 The student next to you might ask that question that you thought was too basic or dumb to ask.
 You have the chance also to ask the instructors additional questions at the breaks.
 I regularly have students that have been boating for 15 or more years tell me they learned a lot in the class.

 Many of the instructors in the Coast Guard Auxiliary have been boating for many years and all receive extra training to be an instructor and training in boating safety .
 Many instructors are also Crew or Coxswain qualified which means they have received additional training in Boating Safety, advanced boating skills, boat handing and on the water safety and skills.

 Many families are now taking the class together.
 The kids need the class and they drag their parents with them.
 Many parents are now require their kids to take a class before they can drive the boat.
 This family togetherness has had a downside when the kids do better on the final than dad or when Junior sleeps through the class and bombs the final.

 The secret to doing well in the class? get a good nights sleep the night before, stay awake, pay attention to the material and the instructor, ask if there is something you don’t understand.
 The material in the basic 8 hour Boating Safety Class is fairly basic but it does cover a lot of material so you do need to pay attention.
-When the class is over, don’t pack your note and book away, get the text out and go through it and review areas that were a bit difficult for you or to review things you saw on the water the next time you go boating.
+When the class is over, don’t pack your notes and book away, get the text out and go through it and review areas that were a bit difficult for you or to review things you saw on the water the next time you go boating.